Hopp til hovedinnhold

 Pelvic Girdle Pain (Symphysis and SI Joint Pain)

 Pelvic girdle pain is extremely common during pregnancy — studies suggest up to 50% of pregnant women experience some degree of it.
-Acupuncture is one of the treatment options recommended in Norwegian physiotherapy and midwifery guidelines.
+Acupuncture is often discussed as one supportive option alongside exercise guidance, physiotherapy, and other conservative treatments.

 Low Back Pain